burnsro/GenomeSize/README.md

 # GenomeSize
-Evolution of genome shrinkage in Arabidopsis
+Evolution of genome shrinkage in Arabidopsis using genomes of Arabidopsis lyrata and A. thaliana